Best Acne Scar Removal Methods

 Microneedling treatment for acne scars

 Microneedling, or collagen induction therapy, is an excellent non-invasive treatment option for reducing the appearance of acne scars.
-As a minimally invasive treatment, microneedling has minimal downtime, few potential side effects, and is safe and effective for patients of all skin types and skin tones.
+As a minimally invasive procedure, microneedling has minimal downtime and few potential side effects.
+It is also a safe and effective treatment option for patients of all skin types and skin tones.
 During a microneedling procedure, Dr. Green moves a handheld microneedling device across the skin’s surface in the treatment area.
-The microneedling device contains tiny needles that create thousands of micro-channels in the skin, inducing the healing process and thus stimulating new collagen production.
+The microneedling device contains tiny needles that create thousands of micro-channels in the skin, inducing the healing process and thus stimulating gradual new collagen production.
 The result is a naturally smoother, brighter, healthier complexion and a visible reduction in acne scars.

 The micro-channels created in the skin during microneedling increase the skin’s permeability, maximizing the effects of topicals like platelet-rich plasma and depigmentation serum.
 Platelet-rich plasma (PRP) is a serum potent with epidermal growth factors that enhance the skin rejuvenation results of microneedling treatment.
 PRP is a serum derived from a sample of the patient’s blood, spun in a special centrifuge to separate the plasma from the red blood cells.
 After the PRP is drawn up, it is used as a topical serum during microneedling.
 The epidermal growth factors in the plasma accelerate and enhance the wound healing process and promote even more regeneration at the cellular level.
 Most patients require 4-6 PRP microneedling sessions to achieve optimal results.